On This Page

 “Only internationally educated nurses know the struggle it is to have to repeat a process they already worked so hard for.
 When I came to Ontario, I applied to CNO to begin the registration process.
 It was a very long process.
 Shortening the time it takes [to get registered] will really help.”

 Since the launch of this work, CNO has made strides in enhancing its processes to successfully increase the number of applicants entering safe practice.

-In January, CNO in partnership with Ontario Health, launched the Supervised Practice Experience Partnership (SPEP) program.
+In January, CNO partnered with Ontario Health to launch the Supervised Practice Experience Partnership (SPEP) program.
 The SPEP program helps applicants achieve their evidence of practice and language proficiency requirements, by matching applicants with Ontario employers.

 “SPEP was a very good experience.
 I was able to update my knowledge on procedures and learn how to work with the latest equipment.
 I am also thankful for the hospital I was matched with.
 I don’t think I could have managed to find a similar placement, if I had to do it myself.” - Manpreet Kaur, RN

 With her evidence of practice having expired, Kaur completed SPEP at Unity Health Toronto.
 “SPEP is so beneficial because it gives us the opportunity to complete the hours we need, to meet our final requirements in a good practice setting and in a short period.”